scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Poison

 Your hands elongate becoming deadly claws.
 When casting this ability, and for the duration of the spell you may make an attack against a target in range.
-Make a spellcasting roll against the targets Defense, on hit they take 3 wound dice in poison damage, paralyzing the target on crit until the end of their next turn.
+Make a spellcasting roll against the targets Defense, on hit they take 3 wound dice in poison damage, paralyzing the target on a critical until the end of their next turn.

 The duration increases by 1 minute for every level above 1st.